sollecitom/software-product-development-blog/content/posts/2024/2024-01-08-DRAFT-next-post.md

 4. Resilience: coping with temporary absences, adjusting to late changes in requirements, and working flexibly on anything needed.
 5. Efficiency: avoiding non-value activities.

-If these are the desired properties we want in a system of work, we could evaluate alternative systems by assessing how well they manifest these properties.
+If these are the desired properties we want in a system of work, we should compare alternative systems by assessing how well they do with regard to these properties.

 I don't feel like criticizing the systems of work I don't believe in, at least not today.
 Instead, I'll outline how the system of work I do believe in operates, and reason around the properties it yields.
 I'll leave it to you to assess the system of work your company adopts.

-## A possible system of work
+## A possible system of work - TODO

 Next, I'm going to describe a possible system of work.
 Keep in mind that the various practices and processes are interdependent, so resist the temptation to decide whether you like this or that aspect, and a holistic judgment at the end instead.